william-ko/data-ingest-and-report/README.md

 #### Testing

-The integration tests in this project are somewhat rudimentary for now, but are robust enough to guide further development and solidify core functionality:
+The integration tests in this project are somewhat rudimentary for now, but are robust enough to guide further development and solidify core functionality.
+An HTML test-report is automatically generated when tests are ran, it can be found in `test-reports`.
+To test, run:

 - `npm run test`